janvanrijn/metalearning/workshop2022.md

 ### Submission Format

 This workshop hosts two tracks:
 * Original paper track: In this track, authors can submit novel papers, that have not been accepted elsewhere.
-Please format your submission according to the `Lecture Notes in Computer Science` format, maximal 12 pages.
+Please format your submission according to the LaTeX [Lecture Notes in Computer Science](https://www.springer.com/gp/computer-science/lncs) format, maximal 12 pages.
 Note that this does not exclude you from sending this work later to other conferences or journals.
 * Poster of already published work: In this track, authors can apply for a poster spot for a paper that has recently (less than 2 years) been published elsewhere.
 During submission, you send a link to the already published version of the work, and the peer-review will determine whether it is a good match based on the topic.

+### Proceedings

+The papers from the original paper track will be allowed the option to opt-in for publication in formal proceedings (exact venue TBD).

 ### Important Dates